ginkgo-project/ginkgo/doc/pages/BASE_DOC.md

 contact one of the developers.
 (The library itself doesn't use any non-standard C++ features, so most of the effort here is in modifying the build system.)

-__TODO:__ Some restrictions will also apply on the version of C and C++ standard libraries installed on the system.
-We need to investigate this further.
+__Note:__ Some restrictions will also apply on the version of C and C++ standard libraries installed on the system.
+This needs further investigation.

 Building Ginkgo